> > > >

 The study added: "Loans on the Monroe County Prothonotary's foreclosure filing list from 2000 through 2003 more likely involved an inflated sale price than those not in foreclosure, are disproportionately subprime and went into foreclosure faster than other Pennsylvania counties for which comparable data was available."

-The study said that from 2000 to 2003 the time between origination and foreclosure averaged 2.8 years.
+The study reported that from 2000 to 2003 the time between origination and foreclosure averaged 2.8 years.
 Approximately 64 percent of foreclosed loans were for home purchase, while the balance were for home equity or refinance.

 The study focuses on foreclosure filings, not actual foreclosures, and does not pinpoint the causes for the large number of foreclosures in Monroe County.
 Ira Goldstein, TRF's director of public policy and program assessment, explained that it proved difficult to obtain data on different facets of the home-buying process, including appraisals, and that TRF had limited access to loan files of borrowers who lost their houses in Monroe County.
 Compounding the problem, many of the borrowers could not be located, he said.